Phaser (effect)

-A phaser is an electronic sound processor used to filter a signal by creating a series of peaks and troughs in the frequency spectrum.
+A phaser or phase shifter is an electronic sound processor used to filter a signal by creating a series of peaks and troughs in the frequency spectrum.
 The position of the peaks and troughs of the waveform being affected is typically modulated by an internal low-frequency oscillator so that they vary over time, creating a sweeping effect.

-Phasers are often used to give a "synthesized" or electronic effect to natural sounds, such as human speech.
+Phasers are often used to give a synthesized or electronic effect to natural sounds, such as human speech.

 Process

 Spectrogram of an 8-stage phaser modulated by a sine LFO applied to white noise.
+X-axis is time, Y-axis is frequency, and color indicates amplitude.

 The electronic phasing effect is created by splitting an audio signal into two paths.
 One path treats the signal with an all-pass filter, which preserves the amplitude of the original signal and alters the phase.
 The amount of change in phase depends on the frequency.
 When signals from the two paths are mixed, the frequencies that are out of phase will cancel each other out, creating the phaser's characteristic notches.
 Changing the mix ratio changes the depth of the notches; the deepest notches occur when the mix ratio is 50%.

 The definition of phaser typically excludes such devices where the all-pass section is a delay line; such a device is called a flanger.
-Using a delay line creates an unlimited series of equally spaced notches and peaks.
-It is possible to cascade a delay line with another type of all-pass filter.
-This combines the unlimited number of notches from the flanger with the uneven spacing of the phaser.

 Structure

 Traditional electronic phasers use a series of variable all-pass phase-shift networks which alter the phases of the different frequency components in the signal.
 These networks pass all frequencies at equal volume, introducing only phase change to the signal.
 Human ears are not very responsive to phase differences, but this creates audible interferences when mixed back with the dry (unprocessed) signal, creating notches.
 The simplified structure of a mono phaser is shown below:

-The number of all-pass filters (usually called stages) varies with different models, some analog phasers offer 4, 6, 8 or 12 stages.
+The number of all-pass filters (usually called stages) varies with different models; some analog phasers offer 4, 6, 8 or 12 stages.
 Digital phasers may offer up to 32 or even more.
 This determines the number of notches/peaks in the sound, affecting the general sound character.
 A phaser with n stages generally has n/2 notches in the spectrum, so a 4-stage phaser will have two notches.

 Additionally, the output can be fed back to the input for a more intense effect, creating a resonant effect by emphasizing frequencies between notches.
 This involves feeding the output of the all-pass filter chain back to the input, as shown here: